 in which the interaction between the base $B$ and fiber $F$ is governed by generator-dependent \(R\)-linear twist maps.
-Concretely, each basis generator of \(B_1\) is equipped with a pair of fiber maps \( \varphi_{0,j}:F_0\to F_0\) and \(\varphi_{1,j}:F_1\to F_1, \) and the total differential is defined by inserting these twists into the base component of the boundary operator.
-The resulting construction may be viewed as a twisted fiber-bundle code \cite{HHD2021} at the module level, with the ordinary lifted-product code \cite{PK2019, PK2021} appearing as the special case in which all twists are identities.
+Concretely, each basis generator of \(B_1\) is equipped with a pair of fiber maps \( \varphi_{0,j}:F_0\to F_0\) and \(\varphi_{1,j}:F_1\to F_1, \) and the total differentials are defined by inserting these twists into the base component of the boundary operator.
+The resulting construction may be viewed as a twisted fiber bundle code \cite{HHD2021} at the module level, with the ordinary lifted product code \cite{PK2019, PK2021} appearing as the special case in which all twists are identities.

-The first basic requirement is that the twisted total differential still satisfy the chain condition.
+The first basic requirement is that the twisted total differentials still satisfy the chain condition.
 In our setting, where the coefficients of \(\partial^B\) act by the right regular action and the fiber differential \(\partial^F\) together with the twists \(\varphi_{0/1,j}\) act by the left regular action, the condition \(\partial_1\partial_2=0\) reduces to a generatorwise flatness relation \footnote{The flatness relation/condition requires that the degree-1 and degree-0 twist maps (i.e., \(\varphi_{1,j}\) and \(\varphi_{0,j}\)) commute with the fiber differential, so that each twist acts as a chain map and the resulting twisted total complex satisfies \(\partial^2=0\).}

 Thus the twisting data may be interpreted as a flat connection on the fiber complex, indexed by the generators of the base complex.
-This viewpoint makes clear that the lifted-product construction corresponds to the trivial flat connection, while the twisted construction allows the fiber transport to vary from generator to generator.
+This viewpoint makes clear that the lifted product construction corresponds to the trivial flat connection, while the twisted construction allows the fiber transport to vary from generator to generator.